prisms-center/Fatigue/applications/generate_simple_microstructure/README.md

   gen_ms.main() # Execute the 'main()' function
   ```

-  The two variables that should be changed in the script are:
+  The two variables for users to change are:

   ```python
     # Number of elements per side for each grain, i.e., a value of 3 will create a microstructure with 3^3 = 27 elements per grain